 The paper correctly notes that there is no definitive protocol to rank compounds using their dose response curves.
 Such rankings are invariably problem dependent – in some cases, simple potency based ranking of good quality curves is sufficient.
 In other cases structural clustering combined with a measure of potency enrichment is more suitable.
 In addition, it is also true that all compounds in a screen do not necessarily fit well to a 4-parameter Hill model.
 This may simply be due to noise but could also be due to some process that is better fit by some other model (bell or U shaped curves).
 The point being that rankings based on a pre-defined model may not be useful or accurate.

 The paper proposes the use of entropy as a way to rank dose response curves in a model-free manner.
 While a natural approach is to use Shannon entropy, the author suggests that the equal weighting implicit in the calculation is unsuitable.
 Instead, the use of weighted entropy (WES) is proposed as a more robust approach that takes into account unreliable data points.
 The author defines the weights based on the level of detection of the assay (though I’d argue that since the intended goal is to capture the reliability of individual response points, a more appropriate weight should be derived from some form of variance – either from replicate data or else pooled across the collection) .
 The author then suggests that curves should be ranked by the WES value, with higher values indicating a better rank.
-However, I believe that the use of entropy is not suitable as a ranking procedure and in fact, as my experiments below show, it doesn’t appear to work.

 For any proposed ranking scheme, one must first define what the goal is.
 When ranking dose response curves are we looking for compounds

 - that exhibit well defined dose response (top and bottom asymptotes, > 80% efficacy etc)?

 - good potency, even if the curve is not that well fit?